Application and Admissions to the Graduate Program in English

 - Copy of official transcript from each college or university you have attended.
 These transcripts may be submitted electronically or sent directly to the Director of Graduate Studies at the address above.

 - Three letters of recommendation from persons qualified to speak informatively about your academic performance and potential for advanced study in English.
-These letters may be submitted electronically through our on-line application or may be sent directly to the Director of Graduate Studies at the address below.
+These letters may be submitted electronically through our application or may be sent directly to the Director of Graduate Studies at the address below.
+Interfolio letters should be emailed to <firstname.lastname@example.org>.

 - GRE scores.
-The General test is required; the Subject test is not.
-Please arrange with ETS to have a copy of your score report sent to Kansas State University (Institution Code: R6334).
+Neither the General test nor the Subject test is required.
+If you have taken the GRE and would like to share your scores with us, please arrange with ETS to have a copy of your score report sent to Kansas State University (Institution Code: R6334).

 International applicants must also submit the following: